Is Porto safe to visit? A comprehensive safety guide

 Is Porto public transportation safe?

 When it comes to getting around the city, you can rely on the affordable, efficient, and safe public transportation in Porto.
-It’s also comfortable and well-maintained, but you should be vigilant and aware of your surroundings, as pickpockets typically operate in these settings and in train and bus stations.
+It’s also comfortable and well-maintained.

 If you’re traveling a long distance and your bag is stowed under the bus, check when any luggage is removed to ensure your belongings aren’t accidentally taken.
 You should also avoid entering an empty metro carriage and take a taxi when traveling at night, as fewer people are on board after 8 PM.

 Taxis are generally safe but beware of scamming taxi drivers, who will overcharge or take long routes, especially if you’re coming from the international airport.
-Only take licensed taxi drivers from a reputable taxi company.
+Only take licensed taxi drivers from a reputable taxi company or use a rideshare app.

 Important emergency numbers in Porto

-No matter how prepared you are, emergencies can happen at any time, and it’s important that you know whom to call when they occur.
+No matter how prepared you are, it’s important that you know whom to call when they occur.
 Look up the emergency services hotline for Porto even before you get there.
 You should also be aware of your country’s embassy number and save the number on your phone.

 • Portugal country code: +351